CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 * Type some name, e.g. "VC-Base".

 * In the *Memory size* dialog, type 1536 MB.
-Remember that later we will run 5+ such machines.
+Remember that later we will run at least four such machines.

 * In the following dialogs, just leave the recommended options.

 The virtual machine is now created, however, we need to specify a few additional options like networking or location of the installation media.

-* Now in *Oracle VM VirtualBox Manager* right click on the newly created VM and select *Settings*.
+* Now in the *Oracle VM VirtualBox Manager* right click on the newly created VM and select *Settings*.

 * Navigate to the *Network* tab and switch the *Attached to* option from *NAT* to *Bridged Adapter*.